Kroger-Technology/Snow-Globe/docs/configure.md

 You can see an example Nginx setup in the [exampleUsage](https://github.com/Kroger-Technology/Snow-Globe/blob/master/exampleUsage/snow-globe.yml) directory.

-The yaml file has several entries that need to be completed.
-Below is the documentation on this.

 The first part of the configuration is how we map your configuration files into the docker container.
 We use `nginx.volume.mounts` to map your local files into the path on the docker image.
 Here is an example: